alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-24-refuting-darwin-theory.md

 ### Answer:

 Darwin’s theory claims that the origin of man is an ape, and that the son of Adam is a "speaking animal"—that we are all animals.
-While Allah did create life for the son of Adam and granted him intellect and speech. **This malicious theory is false according to the consensus of the scholars**.
+While Allah did create life for the son of Adam and granted him intellect and speech. **This malicious theory (i.e., Darwin’s theory) is false according to the consensus of the scholars**.

 Apes are a distinct nation among nations, as are dogs, pigs, cats, and likewise lions, tigers, leopards, and others.
-As for man, he is a distinct, speaking, and rational being whom God created from a lowly fluid, whereas our father Adam (peace and blessings be upon him) was created by God from clay.
+As for man, he is a distinct, speaking, and rational being whom Allah created from a lowly fluid, whereas our father Adam (peace and blessings be upon him) was created by Allah from clay.

 Thus, humans are a distinct creature and a self-standing nation—the children of Adam.
 The Jinn are also a standing nation created from a smokeless flame of fire.
 Every species of animal is a distinct nation, even the ants are a nation.